bitburner-official/bitburner-src/markdown/bitburner.darknet.isdarknetserver.md

 Returns whether the server is a darknet server.

-Returns false if the server does not exist or has gone offline.
+Returns false if the server does not exist or has gone offline recently.
+This function does not require SF15 (don't worry if you don't know what "SF" is; it will be unlocked later) or DarkscapeNavigator.exe.

 **Signature:**